 California’s landlord/tenant laws are some of the most detailed in the entire country—and not only do landlords and tenants need to be aware of the laws at the state level, but there may also be additional regulations for the city or town the rental property is in.
 Here are several of the more detailed requirements in more depth below.

 The sanitation facilities must include a working toilet, bathtub/shower, and sink.
 In addition, they must be in a room with ventilation and privacy.

 The kitchen sink cannot be made from wood or any other absorbent material.

 Landlords may provide kitchen appliances and/or washers/dryers, but they are not required to under the law.
 If any non-landlord owned appliance fails, it’s the renter’s responsibility to repair/replace it.

-Windows or skylights must be provided for every room, and any windows provided must be operable, meaning they open at least halfway—unless another form of ventilation is provided.
+Windows or skylights must be provided for every room, and any windows provided must be operable, meaning they open at least halfway—unless another form of ventilation is provided such as a fan.